wallacelw/Competitive-programming/Graph-undirected/Bridges.md

 Each of these condensated group of **Edges** is called a *2-vertex connected component* or *biconnected component*, and as the following properties:

     - For each pair of edges, there is a cycle that contains both edges
+    - For each pair of vertices {A, B} inside the same connected component, there are at least 2 distinct paths from A to B (may not repeat vertices).

 **Special-Case:** Every bridge is itself a biconnected component